birdortyedi/efdm-pytorch/README.md

     return transferred_content.view(B, C, W, H)
 ```

-In our paper, we have demonstrated the effectiveness of EFDMix on three tasks: arbitrary style transfer,
-cross-domain image classification, and cross-domain person re-identification.
+In our report, We have reproduced the experiments done on two selected tasks, and compared their results with the reported results.
+Although our experimental results are not identical to the reported ones, we can validate the claims made by the original study according to these results.
 The source code for reproducing all experiments can be found in `EFDM/ArbitraryStyleTransfer`, `EFDM/DomainGeneralization/imcls`, and `EFDM/DomainGeneralization/reid`, respectively.

-The review and supplementary material are given in the `Review_CVPR22.pdf` and `Supplementary_Material.pdf`, respectively.
+Our reproduced results can be found in `EFDM/ArbitraryStyleTransfer/reproduced_results` and `EFDM/DomainGeneralization/reproduced_results`.

+README file of the original paper are given in `OriginalPaper/README.md`.

-To cite EFDM in your publications, please use the following bibtex entry:
+To cite the original paper and the reproduction paper in your publications, please use the following bibtex entries:
 ```
 @inproceedings{zhang2021exact,
   title={Exact Feature Distribution Matching for Arbitrary Style Transfer and Domain Generalization},